 No!
-The classes listed on our website will resume in person in June.
-Our classes will continue to meet in virtual and hybrid formats in the meantime with online education and instructor led class time via zoom meetings.
-We have also added an additional virtual class format with live classes taught by our certified instructors.
-These virtual class options will remain open indefinitely for patients who prefer a virtual format for safety or convenience.
+Our classes will continue to meet in virtual and hybrid formats with online education and instructor led class time via zoom meetings until 2021.
 Please see individual class descriptions for more information.

 We don’t have a lot of specific information on how COVID-19 affects pregnant women.
 What we do know is that “pregnant women experience changes in their bodies that may increase their risk of some infections.
 With viruses from the same family as COVID-19, and other viral respiratory infections, such as influenza, women have had a higher risk of developing severe illness (CDC, 2020).”

 For this reason we are taking extra precautions as directed by federal, state, and county public health authorities to protect our patients by using the best information available at this time.